cristianexer/blog/_pages/about.md

 permalink: /about/
 ---

-Workaholic Data Scientist with background in Software Development and BSc & MSc in Computer Science.
+Hi, I am Dan, a workaholic Data Scientist with background in Software Development and BSc & MSc in Computer Science.